Aldershot: Growth in the Victorian era

 In 1854, at the time of the Crimean War, Aldershot Garrison was established as the first permanent training camp for the British Army.
-This led to a rapid expansion of Aldershot's population going from 875 in 1851, to in excess of 16,000 by 1861 (including about 9,000 from the military).
-Mrs Louisa Daniell arrived in the town at this time and set up her Soldier's Home and Institute to cater for the spiritual needs of the soldiers and their families.
-During this period Holy Trinity church, the Presbyterian church, the Wesleyan church and Rotunda chapel were built in the town centre to cater for the spiritual needs of the increasing numbers of troops in the nearby Camp and the growing civilian town.
-In August 1856 on her return from the Crimean War and "wishing to be with her sons in the Army" Mary Seacole with her business partner Thomas Day is said to arrived in Aldershot where they attempted to open a canteen.
-In her autobiography Seacole wrote. 'we set to bravely at Aldershott to retrieve our fallen fortunes, and stem off the ruin originated in the Crimea, but all in vain...'.
+This led to a rapid expansion of Aldershot's population, going from 875 in 1851 to in excess of 16,000 by 1861 (including about 9,000 from the military).
+Mrs Louisa Daniell arrived in the town at this time and set up her Soldiers' Home and Institute to cater for the spiritual needs of the soldiers and their families.
+During this period Holy Trinity church, the Presbyterian church, the Wesleyan church and Rotunda chapel were built in the town centre to cater for the spiritual needs of the increasing numbers of troops in the nearby camp and the growing civilian town.
+In August 1856, on her return from the Crimean War and "wishing to be with her sons in the Army", Mary Seacole with her business partner Thomas Day is said to have arrived in Aldershot where they attempted to open a canteen.
+In her autobiography, Seacole wrote: 'We set to bravely at Aldershott to retrieve our fallen fortunes, and stem off the ruin originated in the Crimea, but all in vain...'.
 The venture is believed to have failed through lack of funds and the two being declared bankrupt.

 Aldershot Military Tattoo

 The Aldershot Military Tattoo was an annual event dating back to 1894.
 In the 1920s and 1930s, the Aldershot Command Searchlight Tattoo held at the Rushmoor Arena presented displays from all branches of the services, including performances lit by flame torches.
 At one time the performances attracted crowds of up to 500,000 people.
 The Tattoo was organised to raise money for military charities.
-By the end of the 1930s the event was raising around £40,000 annually.
+By the end of the 1930s, the event was raising around £40,000 annually.
 The Tattoo's modern format, the Army Show, was cancelled in 2010 by the Ministry of Defence due to budget cuts.
 It was briefly revived the following year and attracted 20,000 visitors.
 In 2012, it was styled as the Aldershot Garrison Show, a smaller free event held on Armed Forces Day.

 The Army Show was replaced in 2013 with a general Military Festival.
 Events were held across the town, including an art exhibition, live music, sports events and film screenings.